Articles

 3. Previous Clients List

 Working with brand names of any scale can be a great confidence booster for interested clients, especially if they can relate to one of your previous clients.
-For example, someone with a construction business might be happy to see you have done some great work already for other construction companies.
+For example some one with a construction business might be happy to see you have done some great work already for other construction companies.

 4. Trust Building Graphics